 Travelling on the London Underground with a buggy

 The trick to travelling in London with kids using a pushchair is to check London´s accessible underground map in advance and choose your route carefully.
-Being able to plan your route choosing accessible stations definitely makes life much easier, and it may just mean that you need to get off at the next stop and walk 5 minutes, rather than having to take a buggy and a baby up 100 steps.
+Being able to plan your route by choosing accessible stations makes life much easier, and it may just mean that you need to get off at the next stop and walk 5 minutes, rather than having to take a buggy and a baby up 100 steps.

 Travelling in London with a buggy and two adults is much easier if you have to go up or down stairs, as one of you will be able to carry the baby or take the toddler whilst the other one can take the buggy.
 But if it´s just one adult taking a buggy then I would encourage you to check the best route first.
-Whenever I have had no choice and had to get off at an underground station that wasn’t accessible with a buggy, there has always been someone willing to help me.
-If you need help going up or down the stairs and you ask a member of staff for help, for health and safety reasons they will ask you to carry the baby and they will take the buggy for you.
+Whenever I had no choice and had to get off at an underground station that wasn’t accessible with a buggy, there has always been someone willing to help me.
+If you need help going up or down the stairs and you ask a staff member for help, for health and safety reasons, they will ask you to carry the baby and take the buggy for you.
 I have to say that a lot of people will use the escalators with a buggy, but I would recommend that you use stations with lifts.

 London Underground Accessibility Maps

-On the London Underground map you will see that accessible underground stations are marked with the symbol of a wheelchair, in either a blue circle or a white circle.
+On the London Underground map, you will see that accessible underground stations are marked with the symbol of a wheelchair, in either a blue circle or a white circle.

-- Blue circle: the underground station is fully accessible, which means that it is possible to go from street-level onto the underground carriage without any steps at all.
+- Blue circle: the underground station is fully accessible, which means that it is possible to go from street level onto the underground carriage without any steps at all.
 In these cases, the platform will have an area that is slightly elevated to avoid any steps when getting into the train.